West Midlands Metro: History

+The last tram to run on the system, in 1953.

-Birmingham once had an extensive tram network run by Birmingham Corporation Tramways.
+Birmingham once had an extensive tram network—eventually using double-deck vehicles—run by Birmingham Corporation Tramways.
 However, as in most British cities, the network was wound down and closed by the local authority, with the last tram running in 1953.

 1984 proposals

 Proposals for a light-rail or Metro system in Birmingham and the Black Country had been put forward as early as the 1950s and 1960s, paradoxically at a time when some of the region's lines and services were beginning to be cut back.
 Serious inquiry into the possibility started in 1981, when the West Midlands County Council and the West Midlands Passenger Transport Executive formed a joint planning committee to look at light rail as a means of solving the conurbation's congestion problems.
 In summer 1984 they produced a report, "Rapid Transit for the West Midlands", which set out ambitious proposals for a £500 million network of ten light-rail routes that would be predominantly street-running, but would include some underground sections in Birmingham city centre.
 One of the proposed routes would have used part of the existing line as far as West Bromwich.

 The scheme suffered from several drawbacks, one being that three of the proposed routes, from Birmingham to Sutton Coldfield, Shirley, and Dorridge, would take over existing railways, and would have included the conversion into a tramway of the Cross-City Line between Aston and Blake Street, ending direct rail services to Lichfield.
 The northern section of the North Warwickshire Line was also to be converted as far as Shirley station, leaving a question mark over existing train services to Stratford-upon-Avon.
 Tram tracks would also run alongside the existing line to Solihull and Dorridge, and local train services would have ended.

 The most serious drawback, however, which proved fatal to the scheme, was that the first proposed route of the network, between Five Ways and Castle Bromwich via the city centre, would have involved the demolition of 238 properties.
 This invoked strong opposition from local residents.
 The scheme was spearheaded by Wednesfield Labour councillor Phil Bateman, but was eventually abandoned in late 1985 in the face of public opposition to demolishing hundreds of houses, and the Transport Executive was unable to find a member of parliament willing to sponsor an enabling Bill.